Loughborough Students F.C.: History

-In 2021 former Leeds, Middlesbrough, Hull and Barnsley Assistant Manager and former Ipswich and Birmingham player Jamie Clapham was appointed as Men's Head Coach replacing Alex Ackerley who joined Sunderland FC to coach within their Academy set up.
+In 2021, former Leeds, Middlesbrough, Hull, and Barnsley Assistant Manager and former Ipswich and Birmingham player Jamie Clapham was appointed as Men's Head Coach replacing Alex Ackerley who joined Sunderland FC's academy as a coach.

-In the 21-22 season the Scholars we crowned BUCS National Champions for the first time in nine years and were semi-finalists in the FA Vase (losing away to Littlehampton Town), their best ever performance in the Vase.
+In the 2021–22 season, the Scholars were crowned BUCS National Champions for the first time in nine years and were semi-finalists in the FA Vase (losing away to Littlehampton Town), their best ever performance in the Vase.
+In the 2022–23 season, they narrowly missed out on an inter-league play-off place.
+In the 2023–24 season, after finishing third in the league, they secured promotion via the playoffs beating Skegness 7-0 in the playoff final, gaining promotion for the first time to non-league Step 4, and were runners up in the Leicestershire and Rutland County Cup.

 Notable former players

 Alumni that went on to play or work in football include: